Use these easy kitchen decorating ideas to refresh your kitchen without an extensive remodel.

 Paint the insides of your cabinets for an update that will give your kitchen decorating mileage without much cost.
 Choose your color from an existing element in your kitchen, such as a fleck that appears in your countertops or backsplash, or a color that is featured on window treatments.

 Give a narrow galley kitchen a focal point by painting the "end" wall a bright color.
 A contrasting and vivid hue will draw the eye through the kitchen and make it appear longer.
-Consider a color that's complementary to a color already found in your kitchen.
-Here, a coral-orange paint is the complement to the dusty blue cabinets.
+Consider a color that's complementary to the colors already found in your kitchen.
+Here, a coral-orange paint complements the dusty-blue cabinets.

 While brackets are meant to support objects, they can also be used for purely decorative purposes.
-Hang carved wooden brackets, painted to match your cabinets, beneath the cabinets to mimic a custom look.
+Hang carved wooden brackets, painted to match your cabinets, beneath the cabinets to mimic a custom look for much, much less.

 Upgrade an existing light fixture by crowning it with a ceiling medallion.
 These affordable pieces are available at home centers in a variety of styles and sizes.
 Plus, they can be painted and are easy to install.